-As an Arizona landlord you have the legal right to periodically enter your property.
-The law doesn't place limitations on why you want to enter the property.
-However, it is not a right without limitations and should not be used as a form of harassment or intimidation.
+Arizona landlords have the legal right to periodically enter their property.
+The law does not place limitations on why landlords want to enter the property.
+However, entering a rental property is a right with limitations and should not be used as a form of harassment or intimidation.

 A.R.S. § 33-1343(A) states in part that “the tenant shall not unreasonably withhold consent to the landlord to enter into the dwelling unit in order to inspect the premises, make necessary or agreed repairs, decorations, alterations or improvements…” or show the property to potential buyers.
 If the tenant won’t allow you to enter the property, it is grounds for eviction.

 Per, A.R.S. § 33-1343(C) a landlord may enter the dwelling unit without consent of the tenant in case of emergency.
 So, for example, if there is smoke billowing out of the windows or water is pouring out from under the doors, a landlord does not have to provide a 48-hour notice before entering.

 Landlord HarassmentDon’t use the ability to enter the property as a way of harassing or intimidating a tenant.
 According to A.R.S. § 33-1343(D) “the landlord shall not abuse the right to access or use it to harass the tenant.”
 One of the most common defenses a tenant brings up in court is that their landlord was harassing them.
 Avoid anything that even resembles harassment so your tenant can’t use that as a defense if you end up having to evict them.